dedelstein/autonomous-lab/docs/software.md

 # Mount the main docker image using rocker
 # NB: --privileged gives us access to ports (usb, etc.), there's fancier and more
 # secure ways to do this if someone has the time or inclination
-sudo rocker --x11 --privileged ros2_master bash
+sudo rocker --x11 --privileged -v .:/code ros2_master bash
+# OR
+# Spin up and execute image using docker compose
+sudo docker compose up -d ros2_master sudo docker exec -it ros2_master bash

+# You should be in the /code directory in the docker container, which is a mountpoint for your local autonomous-lab folder

 # If you need to, mount the ros1_bridge for ROS1-ROS2 communication in a separate terminal window
 # ( NB - ros1_bridge waits for a ROS 1 master node at the default ROS Master URI http://localhost:11311 )